MaxHalford/myriade/README.md

 ## Motivation

 Extreme multiclass classification problems are situations where the number of labels is extremely large.
-Typically, more than tens of thousands of labels.
+Typically, in the order of tens of thousands of labels.
 These problems can also be multi-label: a sample can be assigned more than one label.
 Usual methods don't scale well in these cases.

 This Python package provides methods to address multiclass classification.
 It takes a hierarchical approach.
 The idea being to organize labels into a binary tree, and train a binary classifier at each node.